-GirlGov, created by teen women for teen women, is designed to provide local girls with the opportunity to learn, first hand, about government and social change.
-Participants will visit the State Legislature, meet with state legislators, staff and women who help run the state.
-They will learn about current public policy issues impacting women’s and girls’ lives, and acquire advocacy skills.
-The program is open to all girls entering 9th to 12th grade in the Fall of 2014 who live in Pennsylvania.
+GirlGov, created by teen women for teen women, is designed to provide local girls with the opportunity to learn, first hand, about civics, government, philanthropy, community involvement, women’s history, and leadership.
+The program is open to all girls entering 9th to 12th grade who live in Pennsylvania.
 Past GirlGov participants are welcome to apply.
-Transportation, overnight accommodations, and meals are included; there is no fee to participate.
+There is no fee to participate.

 Throughout the program year, GirlGov participants learn and implement new skills by participating in a variety of activities.
 Since 2009, GirlGov girls have:

 - Traveled to Harrisburg annually to shadow state legislators and to advocate for policy changes to improve the lives of women and girls in their own communities – and across the state;

 - Advocated for Sarah’s Bill (written by a GirlGov participant, to institute a Restraining Order law in PA – one of only 12 states that does not offer such protections);

 - Met with and learned from local, state, and national women in political careers;

 - Interned with local legislators’ district offices;

 - Held bake sales to illustrate the wage gap on National Equal Pay Day; men were charged $1 per item while women were charged only 75¢;

 - Organized Pittsburgh’s first International Day of the Girl Celebration in 2013 (and are currently planning Pittsburgh’s 2014 Celebration);

 - Attended an invitation-only mentoring luncheon at the White House;